themystiquemindset/themystiquemindset/readme.md

 <br/>

 <p align="center">
   My name is Mustamin Aman, which means peaceful.
-I don’t like to talk much about myself, but like the meaning of my name, I approach my work with a sense of calm and dedication.
+I believe in expressing my dedication through my work, and just like the meaning of my name, I approach my tasks with calm and commitment.
 I’m a 15-year-old girl passionate about learning programming, and I put my heart into everything I do.
 Whenever I receive a task, I give it my full effort and passion.
 I always strive to create the best result, even if it takes weeks of hard work.

 </p>

 <div align="right">